 5D & EF 24-105 4L IS USM

-Like all wide zooms, the EF 24-105 4L IS USM suffers from light fall-off at the wide end when shot wide open.
-Stop down to F5.6 and light fall-off is reduced considerably.
+Like all wide zooms, the EF 24-105 4L IS USM exhibits light fall-off when shot wide open at the wide end.
+Stop down to F5.6 and light fall-off reduces considerably.
 By F8 it is nominal.
 Although wide primes and zooms suffered light fall-off in the film era, most folks didn't notice because labs cropped their prints.
 Even slide mounts covered 10% of the frame.
-Now some full frame shooters--especially 5D series owners--whine about light fall-off because they pixel peep and rarely print.
+Now some full frame shooters whine about light fall-off because they mainly pixel peep and rarely print.
 However, standard print sizes, e.g., 8 x 10 or 11 x 14, are cropped, so most light fall-off will be nixed.
-Plus, removing light fall-off in DPP or Photoshop involves all of a couple clicks.
+Plus, removing light fall-off in DPP or Photoshop involves only a couple clicks.